 The Virginia bluebells perennial selection will provide your garden with the bright blue-purplish hue that few other varieties can offer.
 An excellent border plant for its low growing height, the Virginia bluebells plant will give you delicate trumpets of blooms in the early spring that will differentiate those shade areas and provide garden lookers a hint at what’s to come.

 A third shade growing perennial that loves the moist wooded soil is the red trillium.
 Red trillium is commonly known as Wake Robin, and everything on them comes in threes, three leaves and three petals to these beautiful blooms that can open to a 4” wide bloom.
 What does not appear in three on a trillium are its seeds; each produces only one a year, so spreading these lovely flowers is a slow process without buying more.
 This plant will fit nicely behind your Virginia Blue Bells and in front of your red Cardinal flower Lobelia, as it grows to a moderate height of 12-16".

-Shade perennials does exceptionally well in areas where there is not alot of sunlight.
 They also multiply and are blooming age when received.
-Perennials never has to be taken up in fall for harsh winter weather.
-Also they do not have to be replanted every spring.
+Perennials never have to be taken up in fall for harsh winter weather.
+Also, they do not have to be replanted every spring.
 They live for decades.